 Chem 130 provides an introduction to inorganic chemistry.
-Because this area of chemicstry, even at an introductory level, is too broad to cover in a single semester, our content-specific goals are relatively modest; these are to:
+Because this area of chemistry, even at an introductory level, is too broad to cover in a single semester, our content-specific goals are relatively modest; they are to...

-In addition to these more content-specific goals, we have several important broader goals; these are to:
+In addition to these content-specific goals, we also have several growth-oriented goals that are important to your development as a student in STEM; these are to...